openworm/org.geppetto.docs/source/osxlinuxsetup.rst

 	``./update_server``

-This will copy all of the built jars and wars over to %SERVER_HOME%/repository/usr and the *geppetto.plan* file in org.geppetto to %SERVER_HOME%/pickup.
+This will copy all of the built jars, wars and dependencies over to %SERVER_HOME%/repository/usr and the *geppetto.plan* file in org.geppetto to %SERVER_HOME%/pickup.

+If you plan to start the server from the eclipse environment run the update_server script with the "eclipse" flag:

+	``./update_server eclipse``

+This will copy only dependencies over to %SERVER_HOME%/repository/usr.
+Geppetto JARs and WARs will be copied by Eclipse in the Virgo stage folder upon deployment.

 Starting and Stopping Virgo
 ===========================